 Pre-registration functionality.
 Effective reverse auction software needs to be able to allow interested parties to pre-register for the auction.
 The pre-registration process should be easy—after all companies will want as many different suppliers to take part as possible to hopefully drive the price further down.
 Suppliers should be able to receive a pre-registration confirmation, as well as have a place to enter their company information, including pertinent contact details.

 Ability to hold a test auction.
 A test auction is just as it sounds—suppliers and the customer run a mock auction to test out the functionality of the auction software and get a feel for the overall bidding process.
 The mock auction ensures that all invited parties can successfully access the online auction software and place bids.
 The test auction is generally setup so that it is similar to the live auction, except that the specifications and other information is for sample purpose only.
 This allows the participating suppliers to get a feel for the auction layout and prepare their bidding strategy during the live auction.

 Conducting the e-auction.
 Of course, the most important part of any reverse auction software product is the ability to conduct the auction itself.
 The system should have a clear and concise way for suppliers to submit bids, receive information as the auction goes on, and provide an impartial way for suppliers to compete against one another.

-Reverse auction software can provide a valuable way for organizations to get the best price on a good or service.
+Effective reverse auction software can provide a valuable way for organizations to get the best price on a good or service.
 With multiple suppliers bidding against each other in real time, there is an opportunity for the suppliers to put their best foot forward and for the buyer to get a competitive price that helps their bottom line.
 Reverse auctions, though, only work if the software used provides an equal, fair, and professional environment for all involved.